-Resolutions to the most frequently asked troubleshooting questions have been provided below.

-Please contact Ototronix support for additional assistance.
+Resolutions to the most frequently asked troubleshooting questions are provided below.
+Please contact Ototronix Support for additional assistance.

 NO DEVICE CONNECTED MESSAGE

 Before rebooting the Otogram, verify that the power cord is securely plugged into both the outlet and the Otogram Base.